Placenta’s 101

 Cons of placenta encapsulation: On very rare occasion people will report feeling jittery or an increase in anxiety.

-Contraindications: If you have HIV, Hepatitis B, or Hepatitis C, I cannot process your placenta.
+Contraindications: If you have HIV, Hepatitis B, or Hepatitis C, or develop chorioamnionitis during labor I cannot process your placenta.
+Group B Strep (GBS) is NOT a contraindications for encapsuation.